Euclideon/vaultclient/docs/UserGuide.md

 - Number of files queued to load "([n] Files Queued),

 ### 3. Scene Explorer
-This pane shows you the assets currently in your scene, allows user to add UDS files and create new folders, Points of interest and Areas of interest.
+This pane shows you the assets currently in your scene, allows user to add UDS files and create new folders, Points of interest, Areas of interest & Lines.

 > TIP: If you ever want to quickly clear the current scene, the "Projects" menu has a "New Scene" button that will remove everything from the scene.